earada/vimrc/README.md

 Description
 ----------
-This repository contains my personal vimrc configuration and a syntax file that I used to use when coding 81100 assembler.
+This repository contains my personal vimrc configuration and a some syntax files that I used to use:
+ * ens.vim 81100 assembler syntax file.
+ * yar.vim syntax highlighter for yara rules.

 Install
 -------